 Amid the opioid crisis and 22 suicides a day, increasing numbers of veterans are turning to cannabis as a safer alternative to pharmaceuticals.
 We've been told that marijuana is bad, it's a gateway drug, only to learn we've been systematically lied to through government controlled propaganda.
 Despite federal push back experts like Dr. Sisley seek to answer the question, 'is marijuana safe?'

 Janine & John Lutz

-Our current release, Unprescribed, looks at medical marijuana as an alternative to the opioid epidemic and a means for combating veteran suicides.
+Released on 2-22-2020, Unprescribed looks at cannabis as an alternative to the opioid epidemic and a means for combating veteran suicides.

 The Opioid Epidemic

 Originally code named Project Kanaeh, the working title was changed to Unprescribed to reflect the inability of those in need to legally receive this beneficial medicine at the federal level.

 Marijuana is currently classified as a schedule I narcotic along with several dangerous drugs including heroin and LSD.
 THC and CBD, two of the natural compounds found in cannabis known as cannabinoids, have been shown to treat a broad range of ailments including PTSD, chronic pain, and even seizures.